Canes hold on to beat Blackhawks 4-3, spoil Colliton's debut

 Carolina led 3-0 after the first period.

-Svechnikov opened the scoring 4:46 in, cutting across the crease and using a long reach to tuck in rebound of Jordan Martinook's shot from the left circle.
+Svechnikov opened the scoring 4:46 in, cutting across the crease and using a long reach to tuck in a loose rebound.

 Slavin scored his second goal in two games to make it 2-0 during a power play at 9:09.
 He poked in a loose puck from the crease after Crawford stopped two point-blank stuff-in attempts by Justin Williams.